Just like Granny made!

-Clapshot is a traditional Orkney recipe of tatties (potatoes) and swede (yellow turnip) and is usually served with haggis.
-It is sometimes called Clapshaw or Orcadian Clapshot.
+Clapshot is a traditional Orkney recipe of tatties (potatoes) and turnips (neeps - the purple headed orange variety) and is usually served with haggis.
+It is sometimes called Clapshaw or Orcadian Clapshot and traditionally made in one pot.
 The book Scots Cooking: The Best Traditional and Contemporary Scottish Recipes by Sue Lawrence describes the Northern Ireland equivalent as Champ and the Southern Ireland dish Colcannon.

 500g boiled potatoes

 500g boiled turnip

 A pinch of nutmeg

 Sue Lawrence's Scottish Kitchen: Over 100 Modern Recipes Using Traditional Ingredients has a tasty Clapshot shepherd's pie recipe whilst The National Trust for Scotland book The Scottish Kitchen by Christopher Trotter has a clapshot cottage pie recipe.

 1. Boil the tatties and turnip in separate pans and then drain.